OutSystems/docs-odc/src/eap/configuration-management/private-gateway.md

 For each endpoint you want to use in your app, follow the procedure under [Consume several methods of a REST API](../building-apps/consume_rest/consume-a-rest-api.md#consume-several-methods-of-a-rest-api--all-methods) using the swagger specification file for the endpoint.
 After you complete the procedure, replace the first part of **Base URL** setting with `https://secure-gateway:<port>/` if the endpoint is connected to `cloud-connector` over TLS/SSL or `http://secure-gateway:<port>/` if it's not.

+When connecting to endpoints over TLS/SSL, particularly when they're behind an API gateway, you may need to adjust the host header (`Host`) of the REST consume.
+This is because the app connects to `secure-gateway` and doesn't know the destination hostname of the endpoint directly.
+If the endpoint, like an AWS API Gateway, validates the `Host` header against its hostname, it may reject reqests due to the mismatch.
+To resolve, add an `OnBeforeRequest` callback in the REST consume.
+In the callback, explicitly set the host header to the value expected by the API Gateway, for example, `api.example.com`.
+This adjustment ensures that requests are correctly recognized by the API Gateway.
+For guidance on implementing a `OnforeRequest` callback see [Simple Customizations](../building-apps/consume_rest/simple-customizations.md).

 <div class="info" markdown="1">

 For security reasons, only the deployed app can access the `secure-gateway` domain in runtime, so you cannot test consuming the methods of the endpoint in ODC Studio.